SuperGoodSoft/csrf_protection/README.md

 This Rack middleware provides CSRF protection using the Sec-Fetch-Site header.
 It is inspired by Go's `http.CrossOriginProtection` which was introduced in Go 1.25.
 You can read about it [in this article](https://www.alexedwards.net/blog/preventing-csrf-in-go) and find more information about the `Sec-Fetch-Site` header [on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Sec-Fetch-Site).

+The middleware blocks cross-origin state-changing requests (POST, PUT, PATCH, DELETE) by first checking the `Sec-Fetch-Site` header, which is available in all modern browsers, and rejecting requests where the value is not `same-origin` or `none`.
+For older browsers that don't send `Sec-Fetch-Site`, it falls back to comparing the `Origin` header against the `Host` header, ensuring that only requests from the same origin can modify state.
+Safe methods (GET, HEAD, OPTIONS) are always allowed through, and requests without an `Origin` header are treated as same-origin to support non-browser clients.

 ## Installation

 Add this line to your application's Gemfile: